VinnieRossi/katacoda-scenarios/rhoar-getting-started-spring/01-review-the-initial-project.md

 **1. Adding Apache Tomcat to the application**

-Since our application will be a web application we need to use a servlet container like Apache Tomcat or Undertow.
+Since our application will be a web application we need to use a servlet container like Apache Tomcat or Undertow to handle incoming connections from clients.
 Since Red Hat offers support for Apache Tomcat (e.g., security patches, bug fixes, etc.) we will use it here.

 >**NOTE:** Undertow is another an open source project that is maintained by Red Hat and therefore Red Hat plans to add support for Undertow shortly.